Emerging Cultural Leaders

 - Group outings to key arts organisations in Melbourne

-- Mentorship with a leading industry professional
+- Weekly sessions with leading industry professionals

 - Mentorship and support from FCAC staff